IlyaSemenov/vue-remove-scope-directive/README.md

 ## Use

-Import in your entrypoint such as `main.ts`:
+Import in your entrypoint, such as `main.ts`:

 ```ts
 import Vue from "vue"